charlierobin/charlierobin/README.md

 [MacUser magazine in the UK](https://en.wikipedia.org/wiki/MacUser) used to publish shareware floppy disks (you kids stop your snickering at the back) and I’m sure it was on one of those disks that I first encountered the magic that was Oscar the Grouch, a System 6/System 7 Macintosh system extension originally created by by Eric Shapiro and Ken Hornak.

-So these two projects are my attempt to force back the remorseless forwards ticking of the hands of the clock:
+So these two projects are my attempt to force back the remorseless ticking of the clock and relive the days of youth:

 [Version 1](https://github.com/charlierobin/oscar-the-grouch-version-1) was my first crack at it.
 Oscar doesn’t come out of the trash as such: the idea is that you position and scale him so that he’s just off screen to the bottom right of your Dock, and then, when you empty your trash, he appears from off screen and does his thing.